 EPW founder Grattan Lynch comments on the positive connection realised from walking the camino; where people from all over the world can eat, laugh and enjoy the experience because “100 years ago, they would have been killing each other.”

 “The walk hopes to bring awareness about the importance of peace.
 The European Peace Walk is a time for people to share and celebrate their differences and have conversations about peace and creating a global community. “

-Why am I doing this: I guess… honestly, its… to learn.
-I have learned zilch about WWI (I do take complete responsibility for that), I’ve never really been to Europe and I truly adored the freedom that the camino brought me and truly, I’m in need of that peace today.
+I guess… honestly, its… to learn.
+So far, I have learned zilch about WWI (I do take complete responsibility for that).
+I’ve never really been to Europe and I truly adored the freedom that the camino brought me.
+Lastly, I’m in need of that peace today.

 Firstly: you need to register (so that there are only ever a maximum of ten people starting per day so accommodation isn’t crowded).

 Secondly: the infrastructure is only set up for two starting blocks: May – June where you can start on any given day.